christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **1 Name and Title Meanings**

 -   Azhi: Azhi = Až ("serpent") + Hi ("power, divine") in Avestan, meaning "mighty dragon".
 It extends Aži to signify divine authority across Indo-Iranian and Scythian cultures.
-Azhi = Asia (Azhi-A) = "land of the mighty dragon" (Aži is cognate with the Chinese Zhī (dragon)), a very similar name as Rome (Rhu-Ma) = "Place of the Dragon", Romania (Rhu-Ma + Na) = "dragon land", and Sarmatia (serpent) + ma (mother, land).
+Azhi = Asia (Azhi-A) = "land of the mighty dragon" (Aži is cognate with the Chinese Zhī (dragon)), a very similar name to Rome (Rhu-Ma) = "Place of the Dragon", Romania (Rhu-Ma + Na) = "dragon land", and Sarmatia (serpent) + ma (mother, land).
+Aži links to Aesir (Norse gods), Asar (Egyptian Osiris), and Ahura (Zoroastrian god).
+The phonetic root Az-/As- means "divine power" in Indo-European languages (Sanskrit asura, Hittite hasu = king).
 -   Caesar: The Egyptian name "Asar" was another name for Osiris.
 "Ra" was the Egyptian deity of the Sun (Asar-Ra).
-Sar means king in Scythain.
+Sar means king in Scythian.
 This title very likely connects to "Asar-Hapi" (Osiris-Apis), another name for the Graeco-Egyptian god Serapis (Osiris + Apis = Osorapis).
 The Etruscan word "Aesar" (also spelled "Aeser" or "Aisar"), meaning god or divine, likely derives from the Egyptian Asar.
 The Greek language adds a "K" to foreign words, so Aesar -> Greek Kaesar -> Latin Caesar.
 This title also resembles the the Scythian/Hurrian "Kur-Sar" (Sun King), the Phoenician "Kosar" (sun god), Assyrian "Aššur" (god) Scythian "As" (lord) and Scythian Sar (king), Kšar (from the Old Persian Xšaya = king) and also Cyrus the Great's title (Kuruš (Cyrus) = Khur (Sun) + -uš (lord)).
 -   Christ: Karast, a person who is anointed as a Heru (Hero/Horus) during their lifetime.
-When they are deceased they receive a great honor as a KRST or Ausar (Osiris).
-Egyptian Karast (“Anointed One”) = Greek Christos (“Anointed One”).
+When they are deceased they receive great honor as a KRST or Ausar (Osiris).
+Egyptian Karast (“Anointed One”) = Greek Christos (“Anointed One”) = Vedic "Krishna" = Hyksos "Khasut", linking India, Egypt, and Judea to a Scythian elite.
 Christ is identical to the title Soter.
-Several historical figures were Christs/Soters.
+Several historical figures were
+    Christs/Soters.
 In Isaiah 45:1 the jews called Cyrus the Great "The Anointed One".
 Alexander the Great was also a Chréstos/Soter (Josephus.
 Antiquities, XI.
 8. Talmud, Yoma 67b).
-Up until the First Council of Nicaea the title "Christ", or "Christian", refered to the Serapis Cult ("those who worship Serapis are, in fact, Christians, and those who call themselves bishops of Christ are, in fact, devotees of Serapis.".
+Up until the First Council of Nicaea the title "Christ", or "Christian", referred to the Serapis Cult ("those who worship Serapis are, in fact, Christians, and those who call themselves bishops of Christ are, in fact, devotees of Serapis.".
 Source: The Letter of Hadrian to Servianus).